 Ready-mixed concrete, also known as ready-mix concrete, is an essential material in the construction industry.
 It is produced in a concrete plant and then delivered directly to the construction site, where it can be used immediately.
 This method offers numerous advantages, including high quality, consistency, and efficiency.
+It is the second most used substance on earth after water.

 What is ready-mixed concrete?